Cécile Brunner Climbing Rose Image

 Once a mainstay of gentlemen's lapels

-Possibly no rose has been sported on so many happy occasions as Cécile Brunner, a rambling/climbing hybrid tea popular since the Victorian era.
-These small blooms are so perfect, with their evocative scent, dainty form, and long, strong stems.
-And the plant is just the right size for a garden corner, container, or mass display along the bed, border, or walkway.
-Cécile Brunner is a festive rose you will want to make a part of your indoor and outdoor flower display.
+Cécile Brunner is a rambling/climbing hybrid tea rose popular since the Victorian era.
+The small blooms are almost perfectly shaped, add to that their evocative scent, dainty form, and long, strong stems.
+While robust, the plant is just the right size for a garden feature, container, or mass display along the bed, border, or walkway.
+Cécile Brunner is a festive rose you will want to make a part of your garden and display indoors and out.

-The 2-inch, fully double flowers arise from long, pointed buds, with soft pink exteriors and a deeper pink center.
+The 2-inch, fully double flowers rise from long, pointed buds, with soft pink exteriors and a deeper pink center.
 The fragrance is sweet and long-lasting, never overpowering but definitely rich.
-And Cécile Brunner is very long-blooming, giving you armloads of minature delights over many weeks.
+And Cécile Brunner is a very long-blooming rose, giving you armloads of miniature rose blooms over many weeks.
+A sport of the classic French polyantha, this vigorous rose climbs and rambles freely, setting perfect blooms along the way.

 Introduced in 1881 by Pernet-Ducher, Cécile Brunner is also called The Sweetheart Rose, Mignon, and Mademoiselle Cécile Brunner.
-Whatever name you choose, you will love this free-blooming, compact climber.
+Whatever name you choose, you will love this free-blooming, compact climbing rose.
+Its vigorous but well-mannered growth habit makes it an excellent choice for trellises, arbors, and pergolas, adding old-world charm to the landscape.
+Left to its own devices, it forms a graceful arching shrub, but it can also be trained as a climbing rose, reaching heights of 10 to 20 feet.

 Details